crimpy/FotoRamaAutoCaption/README.md

 	6. Simple code only needs one small javascript file.
 	7. Website template complete with fancy auto-sizing text and menus making it well suitable for various devices.

+How to make it work:
+Add all files to a folder with the optional files for the menues (highly recommended).
+Create a subfolder called "Gallery" and put your images in it.
+Give them names that correspond to the codes (Found in the ImageCodes.txt file).
+You can add/change them in the helper.js file in the codeVals array.
+There are an additional 20 in the array waiting to be assigned values.

-The menus used to creat this template site I got from here:  https://code.google.com/p/free-css-drop-down-menu-framework/downloads/detail?name=free-css-drop-down-menu_v1.3.zip&can=2&q=
+The css menus used to create this template site I got from here:  https://code.google.com/p/free-css-drop-down-menu-framework/downloads/detail?name=free-css-drop-down-menu_v1.3.zip&can=2&q=
 You can add the css folder to this to make it look pretty.
+All thelinks are built in to the code so you just need to place the folder in the root directory to make it work.